 It's important to identify and treat cellulitis early because the condition can spread rapidly throughout your body.

 - You have a swollen, tender rash or a rash that's changing rapidly

 - You have a fever

-See your doctor, preferably that day, if:
+See your health care provider, preferably within the same day, if:

-Several factors can place you at greater risk of developing cellulitis:
+Several factors increase the risk of cellulitis:

 - Injury.
 Any cut, fracture, burn or scrape gives bacteria an entry point.